 - Table games tax: 15% of AGR up to and including $25 million; 20% of AGR for anything above $25 million

 Illinois Sports Betting

 Sports betting was legalized in Illinois through the 2019 gambling expansion bill that also authorized additional casinos.

 Under the IL sports betting law, a variety of operators may apply for licenses to launch retail sportsbooks and mobile betting platforms:

-- Licensed Casinos: Land-based casinos may apply for a license to launch retail sportsbooks on premises and up to one mobile betting platform for statewide access
+- Licensed Casinos: Land-based casinos may apply for a license to launch retail sportsbooks on premises and up to one mobile betting platform each for statewide access.

 - Racetracks and OTBs: Racetracks and off-track betting facilities (OTBs) may apply for licenses to offer sports betting on-premises.
 Each racetrack may also launch a mobile betting platform.

 - Stadiums: Up to seven stadiums may be awarded licenses to offer in-person betting and mobile betting within a five-block radius.
 Stadiums must have a seating capacity of at least 17,000 to be eligible for a sports betting license.

 - Standalone Mobile Operators: Up to three sports betting licenses will be issued to standalone online betting operators.
 The first mobile-only sports betting license is to be issued no sooner than 18 months after the first casino sportsbook license is awarded.